SermetPekin/rss-discovery-engine/README.md

 Special thanks to:

-- **[Andrew Gelman's Statistical Modeling Blog](https://statmodeling.stat.columbia.edu/)** - One of the seed blogs whose excellent blogroll and citation network helped bootstrap this discovery engine.
-Andrew's commitment to linking to interesting blogs and maintaining a curated reading list exemplifies the kind of network this tool is designed to explore.
+- **[Andrew Gelman's Statistical Modeling Blog](https://statmodeling.stat.columbia.edu/)** - The curated blogroll from Andrew's site served as a primary seed source for this discovery engine.
+The 63 initial seed blogs were predominantly sourced from his recommendations, which provided an excellent starting point due to their quality and interconnectedness.
+Andrew's commitment to maintaining a thoughtful reading list exemplifies the kind of network this tool is designed to explore and expand upon.

 - The broader **academic and independent blogging community** who maintain RSS feeds and blogrolls, keeping the decentralized web alive.